 After Johnny Carson's retirement from the show, Jay Leno stepped in as his permanent replacement.
 The format of the show has remained largely unchanged, consisting primarily of an opening ...
 See full summary »

-Stephen Colbert takes over as host, executive producer and writer of THE LATE SHOW on Tuesday, Sept.
+Stephen Colbert took over as host, executive producer and writer of THE LATE SHOW on Tuesday, Sept.
 8, 2015.
-The comedy-variety-talk show will be broadcast five nights a week from the Ed Sullivan theater in New York.
+The comedy-variety-talk show is broadcast five nights a week from the Ed Sullivan theater in New York.